psvenk/pdf.js-seamonkey/README.md

 # PDF.js

-This is a fork of the last known version of PDF.js with support for SeaMonkey 2.49.x, with some additional changes cherry-picked from the main branch.
+This is a fork of PDF.js with support for SeaMonkey 2.49.x.
+Some additional changes have been cherry-picked from the main branch.

 For more information about pdf.js, see: https://github.com/mozilla/pdf.js